DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 editing was by far the most laborious part of the creation of videoblogs, with recording mostly completed in around an hour and uploading generally completed within 15 minutes.
-With upload times being fairly slow, creating shorter videos (no more than 5 minutes in length and compressed to as small a file as possible made a lot of sense technically).
+With upload times being fairly slow, creating shorter videos, no more than 5 minutes in length and compressed to as small a file as possible made a lot of sense technically.
 Jennifer Proctor told me she makes videos, ‘really randomly.
 I have no schedule.
 I usually take 1-6 months recording moments, and then actually sit down and put them together.
 I really see it like making a photography book.’
 Similarly, when I pressed on whether